kgorking/gbs/README.md

 		- `deps` - dependencies
 	- _Not implemented yet_

-- **config**=_[configuration]_
-	- Sets the configurations to use for compilation.
-Currently `debug`, `release`, `analyze` have built-in support, and will be created if not found.
-	- A configuration name corresponds to a response file in the folder `.gbs/`.
-		- Response files are simple text files containing command line arguments for the selected compiler.
-		- They can be created manually or you can use the auto generated ones.
-You are free to change them as you see fit.
-	- Example: `gbs config=release,analyze build` will perform a release build with additional analysis enabled.

-- **clean**=_[configuration]_
-	- Cleans the build output folder (`gbs.out`).
-	- TODO: only clean specified configuration.

-- **build**_=[directories]_
-	- Builds the specified directories.
-If no directories are specified, the current directory is built.
-	- If no `config` is specified, `debug,warnings` is used by default.

-- **run**_=[parameters]_
-	- Runs the last built executable with the optinally specified parameters.
-If no parameters are specified, the executable is run without parameters.
-	- If no executable is found, an error is returned.
-	- Example: `gbs build run=version` run in gbs' directory will build gbs and run the built executable as `gbs version`.

 - _TODO_ **unittest**_=[directories]_
 	- Builds and runs unit tests in the specified directories.
 If no directories are specified, the current directory is used.
 	- Unit tests are expected to be in the `unittest` subdirectory of the specified directory.